 ERH will be implemented in the approximate 1.2-acre source area.
 In addition to TCE, the source area contains LNAPL from weathered fuel oil.
-In this area, TCE exists in three states: dissolved in groundwater, sorbed to soil, and partitioned in the petroleum LNAPL.
-A remedial action objective (RAO) of a 95 percent reduction of TCE concentrations will be applied to soil, groundwater and LNAPL samples collected in the ERH treatment area.
+In this area, TCE exists in three states: dissolved in groundwater, sorbed to saturated soil, and partitioned in the petroleum concentrations will be applied to soil, groundwater and LNAPL samples collected in the